Lagavulin9/DES_3_Head-Unit/documentation/notation_vsomeip.md

 # Notation vSOME/IP

-The used notation on the vSOME/IP interface is set in the .dfidl files of each application. <br>
+The used notation on the vSOME/IP interface is set in the dfidl files of each application. <br>

 # Conventions:
 - IDs binded to the sequence number of the application